-The University of Hawaii English Language Program (HELP) is now offering the University of Cambridge Certificate in English Language Teaching to Adults (CELTA) course.
+The University of Hawaii at Manoa – Hawaii English Language Program (HELP) is one of only two centers in Hawaii offering the University of Cambridge Certificate in English Language Teaching to Adults (CELTA) course.

 What is CELTA?